-(Criteria listed in the preceding section also apply to this section.)
+(Criteria listed in the preceding section also apply to this section).

-Criteria JORC (Code explanation Commentary Mineral tenement and land tenure status • Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
+Criteria JORC Code explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
 The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
-At present Macarthur manages 15 contiguous and Mining Leases covering a total area of approximately 62.4 km2.
+At present Macarthur manages 15 contiguous and Mining Leases covering a total area of approximately 62.4 km .
 Macarthur, through its wholly owned subsidiary Macarthur Iron Ore Pty Ltd, is the registered holder for the Tenements.
-Exploration done by other parties • Acknowledgment and appraisal of exploration by other parties.
+Exploration done by other parties Acknowledgment and appraisal of exploration by other parties.
 The property was previously explored for nickel (1968 to 1972) and gold (Aztec, Battle Mountain, 1993 to 1998) with limited success.
 Internickel Australia undertook a detailed evaluation of previous exploration from 2001 to 2005.
 Macarthur Minerals took over the tenements in 2005 and actively explored until 2014.
 Geology • Deposit type, geological setting and style of mineralisation.
-The outcropping geology of the project area is comprised of a combination of unaltered silica rich banded iron formations (BIFs) and altered, enriched haematite / goethite BIFs.
+The outcropping geology of the project area is comprised of a combination of un-altered silica rich banded iron formations (BIFs) and altered, enriched haematite / goethite BIFs.
 Weathering has resulted in the leaching of the majority of the silica from the BIFs, thus producing a rock rich in iron and low in silica, near surface.
 These enriched bands vary from 1m to 30m in true thickness and are largely steeply dipping at 70°-90°.
-Drill hole Information • A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: o easting and northing of the drill hole collar o elevation or RL (Reduced Level - elevation above sea level in metres) of the drill hole collar o dip and azimuth of the hole Refer to the table in the news release for the list of holes and assays received to date for the current infill drilling program.
+Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: easting and northing of the drill hole collar elevation or RL (Reduced Level - elevation above sea level in metres) of the drill hole collar dip and azimuth of the hole down hole length and interception depth hole length.
+If the exclusion of this information is justified on the basis that the information is not Material and this exclusion does not detract from the understanding of the report, the Competent Person should clearly explain why this is the case.
+Refer to the table in the news release for the list of holes and assays received to date for the current infill drilling program.
 The Moonshine Magnetite Project consists of 294 drill holes that were used to support the Mineral Resource estimate previously disclosed.
 The exclusion of this information is justified on the basis that the information has been previously released to the ASX with supporting JORC Tables.